Institute of Geography and Sustainability of the University of Lausanne

-Gillot Matthieu (Researcher) [email]
+Gillot Matthieu (Scientific collaborator) [email]

-Rérat Patrick (Applicant) [email]
+Rérat Patrick (Principal Investigator) [email]

 Latin American metropolises follow a relatively convergent urbanization pattern, which places strong constraints on the mobility of their inhabitants.
 In the context of a neo-liberal society where cyclists are not a symbol of enrichment, social movements mobilising for cycling are forming in large numbers to claim their belonging to the city, their "right to the city".
 The project will more particularly analyse the demonstrators, their means of action, their speeches and the influence of their mobilisation on the populations and public institutions.
 It is also part of the debate on the "just city" and refers to the notion of "justice of mobility" which "calls for a new understanding of the politics of the movement and a demand for justice for all" (Sheller 2018).
 The research is carried out during a cycling trip, an approach that draws on mobile methods and allows a better understanding of the reality on the ground.
 The study will cover the cities of Montevideo in Uruguay, Buenos Aires in Argentina, Santiago de Chile, Quito in Ecuador, Lima in Peru and Bogota in Colombia.